ZimbiX/amber-enphase-zero-export-switcher-tool/README.md

 - Click 'Try it out'
 - Click 'Execute'
 - Under the 'Server Response' heading, you should now see a response body containing an ID field.
 Note that this is distinct from the example response body just below

+#### Envoy sessionId cookie

+- In Google Chrome, browse to: `https://your-envoy-ip`
+- Log in with your Enphase account
+- Open Google Chrome's inspector (right-click in the page -> Inspect)
+- Application tab
+- In the left menu, click the IP inside the 'Cookies' item
+- Double-click the value for the `sessionId` cookie and copy it

+TODO: Find out if this ever expires

 #### Envoy installer password